How Can I Be Gaining Weight? I’m Eating Smarter, I’m Walking More. What Am I Doing Wrong?

 - Diabetes medications

-If the drug cannot be switched, you can help offset weight gain by keeping a food diary tracking what you eat and when you eat.
+Sometimes the drug cannot be switched.
+You can help offset weight gain by keeping a food diary tracking what you eat and when you eat.
 Becoming a mindful and aware eater is a great first step to managing your weight and keeping it off.
 You should also consider becoming more active; go for a walk with family and friends instead of watching TV or having coffee.